 Following the review of questionnaire submissions and other supporting materials, at least two members of NAI staff interviewed representatives from every evaluated member company.
 These interviews were conducted primarily with high-level legal, management, or engineering representatives of evaluated member companies.
 NAI staff explored the business practices of evaluated member companies, and wherever necessary clarified questionnaire responses that appeared to be incomplete, vague, unclear, or raised questions based on the NAI's own review of a company's business model.
-As appropriate, the NAI compliance team also queried technical representatives about data flows, opt-out functionality, data retention policies and procedures, and technologies used for Personalized Advertising.
+As appropriate, the NAI compliance team also queried evaluated member company representatives about data flows, opt-out functionality, data retention policies and procedures, and technologies used for Personalized Advertising.

 Conducting interviews with all evaluated member companies provides the compliance team with additional in-depth insight into each company's products, especially as new business models and technologies continue to emerge.
-This integrated view of the industry, resulting from direct engagement and regular contact with over 100 companies comprising a significant portion23 of the third-party advertising technology ecosystem, greatly increases the staff's ability to flag potential privacy issues for members and shapes NAI staff recommendations regarding future guidance and policies.
-The candor reflected in both compliance questionnaire and interview responses is only possible due to the mutual trust between NAI members and the organization.
+This integrated view of the industry, resulting from direct engagement and regular contact with over 100 companies comprising a significant portion25 of the thirdparty advertising technology ecosystem, greatly increases the staff's ability to flag potential privacy issues for members and shapes NAI staff recommendations regarding future guidance and policies.
+The candor reflected in compliance questionnaire and interview responses is only possible due to the mutual trust between NAI members and the organization.

 These interviews also offer an opportunity for the compliance team to provide best practice suggestions for evaluated member companies.
 During these calls staff reminded evaluated member companies to perform frequent checks of their Opt-Out Mechanisms to ensure they function correctly.
-NAI staff also suggested steps evaluated member companies should take when working with third-party data providers, to help ensure that data comes from reliable sources.
-The NAI often provided recommendations on alternative language for privacy disclosures, based on NAI staff's collective experience reading hundreds of member privacy policies, as well as the disclosures of a multitude of web and app properties.
+NAI staff also suggested steps evaluated member companies should take when working with third-party data providers to help ensure that data comes from reliable sources.
+The NAI often provided recommendations on alternative language for privacy disclosures, based on NAI staff's collective experience reading hundreds of member and website publisher privacy policies.